alertbox/try-docsify/README.md

 With [Dev Container CLI][devcontainer-cli-commands]:

 Just run `devcontainer up devcontainers-try-docsify` in the repo.
 And that's it.
-Now you can [write more contents][docsify-write-more] and preview on [localhost:3000](http://localhost:3000).
+Now you can [write more contents][docsify-write-more] and live preview on [localhost:3000](http://localhost:3000).

 [devcontainer-cli-commands]: https://github.com/devcontainers/cli#try-out-the-cli
 [docsify-write-more]: https://docsify.js.org/#/more-pages